hawkins/hawkins.github.io/_posts/2016-08-22-cli-python-click.md

 Great - now we can call `connect("OurWiFi", "password")` to connect, and `disconnect(interface_name)` to disconnect.

-Now how can we make our program listen to insctructions to call these commands?
+Now how can we make our program listen to instructions to call these commands?
 Let's check that out under the Script Execution portion.

 Let's mock how we want to interact with this.
 Since we're using sys to see arguments, we can be simple and behave like `python script.py connect OurWifi OurPassword OurInterface`.
 Not the most robust design, but we'll go with it.